Deadline: November 19, 2021

 The Education Advisory Committee (EAC) of the Division 40 Society for Clinical Neuropsychology (SCN) is pleased to announce the annual application for the EAC/SCN Dissertation Awards.
 These awards are designed to support the direct and ongoing research costs of doctoral students in Clinical or Counseling Psychology, who demonstrate an interest and commitment to research in clinical neuropsychology.
-Two $1250 Dissertation Awards will be funded this year to support basic or applied projects relevant to the mission of the SCN.
-Notification to winners will be made on December 18, 2020, with funds available after January 1, 2021.
+Multiple Dissertation Awards will be awarded for a total of $2500 this year (divided among the funded studies) to support basic or applied projects relevant to the mission of the SCN.
+Notification to winners will be made on December 17, 2021, with funds available after January 1, 2022.

 - Graduate students in a full time, APA or CPA approved graduate program

 - Individuals from underrepresented groups are encouraged to apply